helmut-hoffer-von-ankershoffen/starbridge/README.md

 > ⚠️ **WARNING**: This project is currently in pre-alpha phase, i.e. partly functional.
 Feel free to watch or star the repository to stay updated on its progress.

-Integrates Cl aude Desktop with Google and Atlassian workspaces.
+Integrates Claude Desktop with Google and Atlassian workspaces.

 This integration serves two main purposes:
 1. **Make Claude smarter**: Makes Claude an informed member of your organisation by accessing your organization's key knowledge resources.